ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

 When the Comment validity is checked, it throws 2 error messages - `ErrID` and `ErrCommendOld`.
-You can define the error messages by adding error definitions to `x/blog/types/errors.go`:
+You can define the error messages by navigating to `x/blog/types/errors.go` and replacing the current values in 'var' with:

 ```go
 //...